Warrawee: Transport

 The Pacific Highway is the main arterial road.
-Warrawee railway station is on the North Shore & Western Line of the Sydney Trains network.
+Warrawee railway station is on the North Shore railway line on the Sydney Trains network.
 The railway station built in 1900 was the last one built on the North Shore Line before it was extended to North Sydney.
 Local residents had to fight the railway commissioners for a railway station, that is only one kilometre from Wahroonga.